FoodIsLifeBGP/banana-rails/README.md

   - Why we want to use docker:

-    - From the previous experience, developers using windows could suffer from configuring the environment, downloading the postgres database and many other things like the version of ruby, and docker is a convenient solution to solve all those problems so beginners need only focus on project structure and project development.
+    - From the previous experience, developers using windows could suffer from configuring the environment, downloading the Postgres database and many other things like the version of ruby, and docker is a convenient solution to solve all those problems so beginners need only focus on project structure and project development.
 - If you do not know docker before, just think it as a manager of virtual machines.
 Our project would run in those virtual machines with no dependency on the environment of your machine.

-- Make sure there is no running program in your 5432 port, which is the default port for postgresql where we would map the database container to.
+- Make sure there is no running program in your 5432 port, which is the default port for Postgresql where we would map the database container to.

   - you might find `lsof -i:[port]` and `kill [pid]` useful